International Women’s Day - celebrating women in STEM at Science Group

 About Science Group

-Science Group is a science & technology business providing consultancy and systems to an international client base.
-The Group comprises five operating divisions, supported by a strong balance sheet including significant cash resources and freehold property assets.
+Science Group plc is an international science & technology consultancy and systems organisation.
+The Group’s operating businesses are supported by a scalable corporate and shared services infrastructure and underpinned by a robust balance sheet including significant cash resources and freehold property assets.